-The chapel was built at the beginning of the 14th century.
+The chapel was built at the beginning of the 14th century, near the parish church.
 It was already mentioned on the list of papal tithes from 1332 – 1337.
 During the construction of the parish church, completed in 1390, the chapel served as a substitute temple.
 Similarly, it was used during the reformation in 1550-1660, when the parish church belonged to Protestants and the chapel to Catholics.
-In 1729, the building was renovated.
+In the first half of the 17th century, the interior of the chapel was decorated with late Renaissance stucco decorations, and in 1729 the chapel was renovated.

 Website apsida.sk, Čachtice – kaplnka.